Google gobbles up Nest

 So what's next for Nest?
 That's unclear.
 We do not expect Google to make Nest a Google Home-only product.
 (It's not now.)

 What Google says is it will work with Nest and "combine hardware, software and services to create a home that's safer, friendlier to the environment, smarter and even helps you save money…" We're watching.

-You can learn more about what smart home devices work with Google Home or Home Mini by visiting GearBrain's HERE'S WHAT WORKS WITH GOOGLE HOME AND THE GOOGLE HOME MINI.
+You can learn more about what smart home devices work with Google Home or Home Mini by visiting GearBrain's HERE'S WHAT WORKS WITH GOOGLE HOME AND THE GOOGLE HOME MINI and Nest Thermostats.